Aidan275/spark-iot-ts/README.md

 timestamp, datetime, pointName and value are the timeseries data.

-siteRef and yearMonth are for partition.
+yearMonth derived from time column is for partition.

-siteRef and equipName generally will be used as joining keys to get different points of same equipment.

 For a partition, the data will be sorted by time which is main advantage of using FiloDB for timeseries analytics.